CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![shorthand image](assets/supp-bits/arrive-s.png){: .sup1row}
 ![shorthand image](assets/supp-bits/gives,en-s.png){: .sup1row}
 ![shorthand image](assets/supp-bits/selves-s.png){: .sup1row}\
-Supplement: arrive, gives, given, selves
+Supplement: arrive, gives, given, selves,

 ![shorthand image](assets/revised-split/ive,ve-r16.jpg){: .rev}\
-Revised: leave, cove, give, saves, lived, given, loving, grove, novel, movement, prove, solve, shoving, involved
+Revised: leave, cove, give, saves, lived, given, loving, grove, novel, movement, prove, solve, shoving, involved,

 A dot above and to the right of the word to indicate the V. When the word is inflected the last letter of the inflection is substituted for the dot.